chrisxfire/chrisxfire.github.io/content/notes/_net/linq/standard-query-operators/overview.md

 - Join data using the `join` keyword.
 - Project data using the `select` keyword.

-# Query operators and their equivalent query expression clauses
+# query operators and their equivalent query expression clauses
 | Method              | Query expression syntax                                        |
 | ------------------- | -------------------------------------------------------------- |
 | `Cast`              | Use an explicitly-typed range variable: `for int i in numbers` |